Seervichirag0/Projects/README.md

 - Stocks used - Google
 - Language used - python (tensorflow)
 - Using the tensorflow libraries and its functions have created a deeplearning model to predict the price of Google stock

+# Loan Approval Analysis
+- Analysed a data from a loan company for loan approval based on real life situations: used python for data cleaning and EDA, then used SQL for finding answer to business questions regarding various scenarios and created a dashboard for the visulization and showing to stakeholders.
+- Using the loan company's data to better understand the various criterias on which loans are approved or rejected - cleaned the data and data augmentation and then given answers to the raised questions.

 # Apple App Store Analysis
 - Analysed a Apple App store data for finding out of various relations for what to do to get your app more downloads and good ratings.